 ResearchApril 2026

-How lenders extend credit against private fund interests today, where the cost sits, and how a pricing engine compresses the process.
+How lenders extend credit against LP interests today, where the cost sits, and how a pricing engine compresses LP NAV Lending.

 Part 1: How Fund Lending Works Today